Learning Disentangled Representation for One-shot Progressive Face Swapping: Experiments

-Figure~\ref{fig:FF-qualitative-comparisons-fs-paper} displays source and target images with large expression, pose, illumination and age variations.
+\flushleft \textbf{Qualitative Evaluation.} The qualitative evaluations of manipulation methods are shown in Figure~\ref{fig:FF-qualitative-comparisons-fs-paper}, which displays source and target images with large expression, pose, illumination and age variations.
 Benefiting from the input of video pairs (i.e., source and target video pairs), FaceSwap and DeepFakes successfully swap the identity of the source and target images.
-However, the identity information and the attribute information are not well disentangled.
+However, the identity and attribute information are not well disentangled.
 For example, the swapped image has similar illumination to the source image in row 3.
 In addition, the swapped images show noticeable artifacts in rows 1-5 because of their simple training and blending strategy.
 While IPGAN achieves better swapping results than FaceSwap and DeepFakes, it still suffers from a decreased image resolution and fails to preserve face contours with the target faces (e.g., rows 1-5), which may reduce the identity similarity between the swapped faces and source faces.
-The results of FSGAN are much more appealing, as they appear more natural and contain no obvious artifacts.
-However, the disentanglement of FSGAN is not as good, which can be summarized as follows: (1) The identity information of the swapped images is quite similar to that of the target images.
+The results of FSGAN are much more pleasing, as they appear more natural and contain no apparent artifacts.
+However, the disentanglement of FSGAN is not as good in two aspects: (1) The identity information of the swapped images is quite similar to that of the target images.
 (2) The illumination of the swapped images fails to preserve that of the target images.
-Because MegaFS explicitly blends the generated face with the background, it produces a distinct face contour and ignores the source face shape.
-In addition, there are noticeable artifacts in the swapped results (e.g., rows 2-3).